Luv1n/At1-Y12/README.md

 Validates if a user is in session.

-**Note:** `/auth/validate` API is called from the front-end to grant authorization to certain web pages.
+**Note:** `/auth/validate` API is called from the front-end to grant authorisation to certain web pages.

 - **Parameters:**
     - `sessionToken` (body)